 Since 2002, Lions Clubs International Foundation (LCIF) has partnered with Johnson & Johnson Vision to implement the largest-known, school-based eye health program, Sight for Kids.
-The program mobilizes Lions and eye care professionals to provide comprehensive eye health services in low-income schools, currently in four countries in Asia, Africa, and Europe.
+The program mobilizes Lions and eye care professionals to provide comprehensive eye health services in low-income schools, currently in seven locations throughout the world; Thailand, Philippines, Kerala, Kolkata, Hyderabad, Florida, and Kenya.
 The program provides teachers with training to deliver eye health education, perform a visual acuity test, and screen for common eye conditions.
 Students identified with potential vision impairment or eye ailments are referred to healthcare providers for evaluation.

 Real Impact: By the Numbers